Picani/phyloHiC/doc/formats/stats.rst

 Basic Statistics Intermediate File
 ==================================

-This file is created by the script :file:`misc/pairsStats.go` while reading the :doc:`values files <values>`.
+This file is created by the script :file:`pairsStats.go` while reading the :doc:`values files <values>`.
 It is a tabulated-separated values file, *not* gzipped.
 The header row contains the column names.
 The other rows contains the basic statistics computed for each datasets (which are the script